To troubleshoot your Jet codes, please follow the Audit steps below. Further troubleshooting information is at the bottom of this article.

 Getting Started

-To conduct a code audit, you will need to use Google Chrome to view the webpage.
+For this method, you will need to use Google Chrome to view the webpage.

 Before you start: